 2nd / 4th Machine Gun BattalionPrint Page

-A plaque commemorates the 2nd / 4th Machine Gun Battalion which served in World War Two.
+A plaque commemorates those who served with the 2nd / 4th Machine Gun Battalion during World War Two.

 Western Australia’s 2/4th Machine Gun Battalion was raised at the end of 1940 as one of the support units.
 The machine-gunners suffered heavily during the fall of Singapore in 1942.
 Between 8 and 15 February the 2/4th had 137 men killed or missing, 106 men wounded, and 24 described as having “shell shock”.
 These casualties constituted almost one-third of the battalion.
 Worse was to follow, with the battalion held in Japanese prisoner of war camps for the next three and a half years.